 The Library & Museum will bring interactive sessions into any classroom or facility that has an Internet connection and a computer with a microphone and speakers.
 Our museum educators will use a state-of-the-art video conferencing system to make history come alive for students or adult groups who would not otherwise be able to visit the Woodrow Wilson Presidential Library campus.
 Programs are designed to inspire curiosity and provide a deeper understanding of our present-day world through the lens of history.

 If your classroom or group is too far away to visit in person, let us bring history to you!
-Scheduling of sessions will be conducted through the Center for Interactive Learning and Collaboration or directly through the Library & Museum.
-For more information, please contact our Education Department.
+Schedule a session by contacting our Education Department.

 Archaeology In Our Community